-Revenue of the Group increased by approximately 14.8% from approximately HK\$579.9 million for the year ended 31 December 2019 to approximately HK\$665.8 million for the Reporting Period.
-The Group, recorded an increase in the cost of services by approximately 12.2% to approximately HK\$624.5 million (2019: approximately HK\$556.7 million) and an increase of approximately 78.4% in gross profit to approximately HK\$41.3 million (2019: approximately HK\$23.2 million).
-Gross profit margin also increased by approximately 2.2% to 6.2% (2019: approximately 4.0%).
-Such increase was mainly attributable to the better margins from the new tender contracts awarded and our strategies of enhancing our operational efficiencies.
-Coupled with the receipt of the Employment Support Scheme, the anti-epidemic fund subsidy of commercial vehicles and other income from administration fee received for processing the anti-epidemic fund subsidy aprovide a profit attributable to equity shareholders of the Company (the "Shareholders") for the year ended 31 December 2020 which amounted to approximately HK\$18.4 million (as compared to a net loss of approximately HK\$16.1 million for the corresponding period in 2019).
+Revenue of the Group increased by approximately 15.0% from approximately HK\$665.8 million for the year ended 31 December 2020 to approximately HK\$765.9 million for the Reporting Period.
+The Group, recorded an increase in the cost of services by approximately 15.5% to approximately HK\$721.3 million (2020: approximately HK\$624.5 million) and an increase of approximately 7.9% in gross profit to approximately HK\$44.6 million (2020: approximately HK\$41.3 million).
+Gross profit margin also decreased by approximately 0.4% to 5.8% (2020: increased approximately 2.2% to 6.2%).
+Due to the receipt of the Employment Support Scheme, the anti-epidemic fund subsidy of commercial vehicles and other income from administration fee received for processing the anti-epidemic fund for cleaning workers for the year ended 31 December 2020, as well as the increase in administrative expenses, the Group only recorded a profit attributable to equity shareholders of the Company (the "Shareholders") for the year ended 31 December 2021 which amounted to approximately HK\$5.4 million (as compared to a profit of approximately HK\$18.4 million for the corresponding period in 2020).